Team694/RIOdroid/README.md

 	- Instructions for Windows
 	- Install WinSCP from (https://winscp.net/eng/docs/guide_install)
 	- Plug in USB A-B cable to roboRIO USB port and to the computer
-	- open WinSCP and connect to either roborio-XXXX.local or 172.22.11.2 (XXXX is your team number)
+	- open WinSCP and connect to either roborio-XXXX-frc.local or 172.22.11.2 (XXXX is your team number)
 	- login as Admin and leave the password blank and press enter
 	- Click accept or yes to any pop windows
 	- Using the left pane of the window navigate to the folder you extracted the RIOdroid.zip into.